 Other Student-Targeted Cards

 Other credit card issuers are not following in Chase’s lead, as they are still focused on the student credit card market.
 Research performed by the direct-mail marketing firm Synovate has actually shown an increased focus on this market, especially by Discover.
 Of all the offers Discovers sends out, 9% are student-targeted offers.
-Discover has two credit cards targeted to students, including the More card and the Discover Student Open Road card.
+Discover has two credit cards targeted to students, including the More card and the Discover Student Open Road card (offers have expired).

 Capital One is also marketing to students, releasing the Journey Student Rewards Card in early 2011.
 The card offers students an additional 25% bonus on cash earned as a way to reward those who pay their bills on time each month.
 Additionally, the card comes with a low credit limit, at least initially, to help students build credit responsibly.